carlosissac/mod03hwpswdgen/README.md

 - [x] Validation logic is implemented in order to ensure that at least one criteria is selected. --- Issac.

 * WHEN all prompts are answered, THEN a password is generated that matches the selected criteria.
-- [x] When clicking on `Generate` button control, validation logic confirms that user input is as expected, if logic is satisfied a new password is the main screen text box area, if this is not the case a specific error message is displayed. --- Issac.
+- [x] When clicking on `Generate` button control the following steps are followed:
+1. Validation logic confirms that user input is as expected.
+2. If validation logic `IS` satisfied a new password is providede the main screen text box area.
+3. If validation logic is `NOT` satisfied a specific error message is displayed.
+--- Issac.

 * WHEN the password is generated, THEN the password is either displayed in an alert or written to the page.
-- [x] Password is presented in Index.HTML's password area text box. --- Issac.
+- [x] Password is presented in `index.HTML` password area text box. --- Issac.

 ### 1.3.
 Deliverables.